-Developed, reviewed and/or implemented Fund objectives and investment strategies with a view of earning annual returns in excess of the market index for the relevant category of investments (i.e. S&P TSX Composite Index; MSCI ACWI Index; DEX Bond Universe Index and the ICREIM/IPD Canadian Property Index)
+Developed, reviewed and/or implemented Fund objectives and investment strategies with a view of earning annual returns in excess of the market index for the relevant category of investments (i.e. S&P TSX Composite Index; MSCI ACWI Index; FTSE TMX Bond Universe Index(which has replaced the DEX Universe Bond Index) and the ICREIM/IPD Canadian Property Index)

 The objectives of the Fund are long term in nature and are revisited upon the completion of the triennial actuarial valuations of the plans participating in the Fund.
-The next actuarial valuation of the two largest plans (the Public Service Pension Plan and the Teachers' Pension Plan) are scheduled for 2015, at which time the Committee will determine if new Fund objectives are required.
-Until then, the Committee continues to review the Fund objectives and investment strategies to ensure the Fund continues to earn annual returns in excess of the market index for the relevant investment categories.
-As detailed in the table on page 7, during 2014, Fund returns exceeded those of the market indices in two of four categories of asset classes in which the Fund is invested.
-The Total Fund performance of 12.0% exceeded the Policy Benchmark Return by 0.5%.
+The results of the actuarial valuation of the Teachers' Pension Plan, as of August 31, 2015, is expected in early 2016 at which time the Committee will determine if new Fund objectives are required.
+Until then, the Committee continues to review its Fund objectives and investment strategies to ensure the Fund continues to earn annual reviews in excess of the market index for the relevant investment categories.
+As detailed in the table on page 7, during 2015, the Total Fund performance of 7.3% exceeded the Policy Benchmark Return by 2.4%.